SAP/openui5-docs/docs/Defining_Column_Width_6f778a8.md

     > What if there is a `Selection` \(3rem width\), `Navigation` \(3rem width\), or `Deletion` \(3rem width\)?
 In this case, the total width would be 100% plus 6rem.
 If the total width is less than 100%, for example, one column with 20% and the other column with 40%, the total width would be 60% plus 6rem.
 By default, `Table` itself is in fixed layout mode and has a width of 100%.
 The browser needs to split up the width as it does not fit a 100% width.
 In some cases, browsers might handle this correctly, but you should avoid it.
 As mentioned, leaving the most important column width empty or set to `auto` fixes this problem because then the column will be flexible and cover the available space.

-For more information, see the [Defining Column Width Sample](https://openui5.hana.ondemand.com/#/sample/sap.m.sample.TableColumnWidth/preview).
+For more information, see the [Sample](https://openui5.hana.ondemand.com/#/sample/sap.m.sample.TableColumnWidth/preview).

 ***